artisanjp/nuts/README.md

 # nuts with dotenv support

-This fork is not meant for public distrubution.
+This fork is not meant for public distribution.
 Play with it at your own risk.\
 (we've made this just for our internal use.)\
 \
-Not much has been added, it just contains dotenv support and our private startup scripts which hardcodes env & process names.
+Not much has been added, it just contains dotenv support and our private startup scripts which hardcode env & process names.

+# Prerequisite for using start up scripts

+- Create an env file for the process.
+- install `pm2` globally to use startup scripts: `npm install -g pm2`.
+- use **bash** for the start up scripts.

-# env file names
+# Env file names

 - `.env.blm` for `box-label-manager`.
 - `.env.plm` for `package-label-manager`.

-# Github Webhook Settings

-- NOTE: Content Type has to be `application/json`.
-Default value is `application/x-www-form-urlencoded`.
-- install pm2 globally to use startup scripts (npm install -g pm2).
+# Running by start up scripts

+- `bash ./startBoxLabelManager.sh`
+- `bash ./startPackageLabelManager.sh`

-# Daemonize instances with pm2
+# Daemonizing instances with pm2

 - Start process: `pm2 start "bin/web.js" --name <uid>` (or use startup scripts).
 - Save process info: `pm2 save`.